Miss Kumari

 Miss Kumari (1932–1969) was an Indian actress working in the Malayalam film industry between 1949 and 1969.
-In the 50's and early 60's she was the most prominent female lead in the Malayalam film industry.
+In the '50s and early '60s she was the most prominent female lead in the Malayalam film industry.
 She briefly worked as a teacher before she made her film debut in the 1949 film Vellinakshatram.
 She took on the stage name Miss Kumari on the sets of her second film, Nalla Thanka.